sourcenetwork/defradb/db/tests/README.md

     a single schema.
 For example:
 `db/tests/query/simple` and `db/tests/query/complex` have different schemas.

-- We can group different types of tests using the same schema into furthur sub-folders.
+- We can group different types of tests using the same schema into further sub-folders.
     For example:
     - `db/tests/mutation/simple/create`: contains tests that
         use the `simple` schema to test only the create mutation.